Monterey Personal Injury Lawyers

 Whether Multiple Parties Are Liable

 Liability for a personal injury is sometimes shared by multiple parties.
-Multiple defendants can be held liable for a plaintiff’s damages.
+Multiple defendants may be held liable for a plaintiff’s damages.
 In some situations, it’s even possible for the plaintiff to share liability with the defendant(s).
 In such cases, disputes may arise over the portion of fault assigned to each party.

 Whether You Committed Any Mistakes